 ashington jokes aside - just what does a summer intern do in arboriculture?
 Bartlett provides opportunities to students every year.
 It is as much a learning experience for Bartlett employees as it is for the interns.
 It is rare that we have an opportunity to get a candid picture from the intern, revealing his or her innermost thoughts on the process.

-Andrew Phelps is a senior at Penn State, expecting to earn his B.S. in Forest Science at the completion of his internship this summer.
-His sponsor is Dr. Henry D. Gethold of the School of Forest Resources at Penn State (and also, by the way, a consulting director to the Bartlett Tree Foundation).
+Andrew P is a senior at Penn State, expecting to earn his completion of his internship this summer.
+His sponsor is Dr. Henry D. Gerhold of the School of Forest Resources at Penn State (and also, by the way, a consulting director to the Bartlett Tree Foundation).
 Here is correspondence and part of Andrew's log book.
 It reveals much of the anticipation, trepidation, frustration and inner feelings of a young person arriving brand new at the offices of an employer, meeting the people he's going to be working with and working for, and undergoing basic training.
 This is something we have all experienced and will forever remember.